A massive mountain range with dramatic drops down to a sandy beach under dark clouds, yet in golden light from a low sun in the distance

 • Super budget option great for solo travelers

-• Long-distance bus services from Tromsø: 7-8 hours
+• Long-distance bus service from Tromsø: 7-8 hours

 • Bus departures are integrated with the regional transportation network